-Council meetings are the 2nd Tuesday of every month
+Council meetings are the 2nd Tuesday of each month.

 The Resort Village of Cochin is nestled between Murray and Jackfish Lakes on Highway 4 North.
 Its location stimulates the senses through the restful beauty of trees, prairie, hills, song birds, pelicans, crying loons, and paddling ducks.
 A quiet creek connects the two lakes making for a nature lover's paradise.
 Jackfish Lake was formed by a glacier that left behind "rock island" just off the coast of Martinson's Beach.
 It is here that you can find an area of the lake covered with birds in the summer and teeming with fish year round.